Critical Thinking Exercises

 The Cognitive Deficit in the Modern Workforce

-Yet, a profound disconnect exists between market demand and cognitive reality.
-A survey by the American Association of Colleges and Universities (AAC&U) reveals a “perception gap.”
-While 93% of employers prioritize a candidate’s capacity to think critically and solve complex problems over their undergraduate major, only about 50% view recent graduates as being “very prepared” in these domains.
+However, there is a big disconnection between market demand and cognitive reality.
+The American Association of Colleges and Universities (AAC&U) talks about a “perception gap.”
+It says that 93% of employers prioritize a candidate’s capacity to think critically and solve complex problems over their undergraduate major.
+However, merely 50% view recent graduates as being “very prepared” in these domains.

 This deficit is further illuminated by research from the Reboot Foundation, which highlights a failure of psychological application.
-While 95% of individuals agree that critical thinking is essential in the modern world, only 25% regularly engage in “metacognitive monitoring,” the deliberate act of questioning their own assumptions.
-We value the idea of critical thinking, but rarely perform the mental labor required to achieve it.
+Primarily, 95% of individuals agree that critical thinking is essential in the modern world.
+However, only 25% regularly engage in “metacognitive monitoring.”
+The latter is the deliberate act of questioning one’s own assumptions.
+In general, we value the idea of critical thinking.
+However, we rarely perform the mental labor required to achieve it.

 What is Critical Thinking?